Accounting & tax — Property investors

 Net position · records for sale

 The net rental position — negatively or positively geared — is calculated from your records rather than assumed.
 Alongside it, we maintain a running CGT cost base: acquisition costs, capital improvements and relevant holding costs.
+From the 2027–28 income year an excess of residential-property deductions over residential-property income is quarantined and carried forward rather than deducted against other income, so the position is worked out against the law for the relevant income year.
 The records you keep now generally matter for the eventual sale, so we keep them in order each year.

 Suited to